Artoria2e5/Code-Against-Trump/README.md

 # Where can I Code Against Trump?

 ## [5calls](https://github.com/5calls/5calls)
-The all-volunteer led effort beind https://5calls.org/, a guide for locating and calling your representatives.
+The all volunteer-led effort beind https://5calls.org/, a guide for locating and calling your representatives.

 **Where?** The internet.
 Check out their [Github](https://github.com/5calls/5calls) and message them on [Twitter](https://twitter.com/make5calls) to join their Slack.